JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 ### Result Writeout

-We're finally at the end of the first occlusion culling pass/dispatch.
-As a reminder, everything from after the fill cluster buffers step until the end of this section is all one shader.
+We're finally at the last step of the first occlusion culling pass/dispatch.
+As a reminder, everything from after the fill cluster buffers step until the end of this section has all been one shader.
 I warned you it would be long!

 The last step for this pass is to write out the results of what clusters should render.
 This pass is just a compute shader - it dosen't actually render anything.
 We're just going to fill out the arguments for a single indirect draw command (more on this in the next pass).